Steve Dunleavy: Retirement

 After a 55-year career, Dunleavy retired with a celebration on 1 October 2008 that was attended by 400 colleagues and friends.
-Those who honored Dunleavy included News Corp chairman and chief executive Rupert Murdoch, Post editor-in-chief Col Allan, NYPD commissioner Ray Kelly, Uniformed Firefighters Association president Steve Cassidy and former A Current Affair host Maury Povich, accompanied by his wife, Connie Chung.
+Those who honored Dunleavy included News Corp chairman and chief executive Rupert Murdoch, Post editor-in-chief Col Allan, NYPD commissioner Ray Kelly, Uniformed Firefighters Association president Steve Cassidy, and former A Current Affair host Maury Povich, who was accompanied by his wife, Connie Chung.

 Personal life

-His first wife was Yvonne Dunleavy, a fellow Australian and the ghostwriter of The Happy Hooker.
+Dunleavy's first wife was Yvonne Dunleavy, a fellow Australian and the ghostwriter of The Happy Hooker.

-Dunleavy died at his home in Long Island, New York on June 24, 2019, at the age of 81.
-He was survived by his second wife, Gloria, and their sons, Peter and Sean.
+He died at his home in Long Island, New York on June 24, 2019, at the age of 81.
+He was survived by his second wife, Gloria, whom he married in 1971, and their sons, Peter and Sean.

-Dunleavy was described in his London Times obituary as "Rupert Murdoch’s No 1 éminence grise".
-He "was one of the greatest reporters of all time", Murdoch himself commented in tribute.
+Dunleavy was described in his London Times obituary as "Rupert Murdoch’s No 1 éminence grise."
+He "was one of the greatest reporters of all time," Murdoch himself commented in tribute.
 "His passing is the end of a great era."

 Depiction

 Dunleavy's personality was the model for actor Robert Downey Jr.'s performance as Wayne Gale in Oliver Stone's film Natural Born Killers.

+Dunleavy was portrayed in the ESPN mini-series The Bronx is Burning by actor Seán Martin Hingston.

+Several sources speculated that the character Peter Fallow in the novel The Bonfire of the Vanities was based on Dunleavy, however author Tom Wolfe revealed that the character was mainly based on Anthony Haden-Guest.